TechforgoodCAST/minecart/README.md

 # Minecart

 utility to embellish transport gingerbread CSV forum data into Elasticsearch.
+Uses the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) to add analysis data to each forum post.

 ### Building the utility: